PC Matic Review 2024: Better Than Other Antiviruses?

 Does PC Matic slow down your computer?

-No, PC Matic is designed to optimize your computer’s performance rather than hinder it.
+Yes and no. From my tests, running a scan with PC Matic will slow down your device.
+However, PC Matic is designed to optimize your computer’s performance rather than hinder it.
 By providing routine maintenance such as cleaning out junk files, it keeps your computer running smoothly.
-If there is a slowdown during the scanning or optimization processes, it’s honestly outweighed by the benefits of keeping your system clean and optimized.
-That said, I didn’t experience any slowdowns in my tests anyway.
+So if you experience a slowdown during the scanning or optimization processes, it’s honestly outweighed by the benefits of keeping your system clean and optimized.
 However, if you’re looking for an antivirus with the lowest possible system impact you could try Bitdefender, which is fully cloud-based.

 Does PC Matic have a VPN?

 Yes, PC Matic does offer a VPN service.
 It has 256-bit AES encryption and a no-logs policy, and it’s a decent choice for protecting your privacy while on public Wi-Fi networks.
 It supports up to 5 active connections and is compatible with Windows, macOS, iOS, and Android.
-However, the VPN is only available as a paid add-on at a fairly considerable cost.
+However, the VPN is only available with PC Matic’s higher-tiered plans.
 If you’re after an antivirus with a VPN, you’re better off going for a product like Norton, which includes a good VPN bundled with all its 360 plans.

-PC Matic Magnum is a program that removes sensitive information from your browser and device.
+PC Matic Privacy, formerly known as PC Matic Magnum, is a program that removes sensitive information from your browser and Windows device.
 It permanently deletes your browsing history, download history, cache, image cache, and cookies — and can also remove MS Office and PDF files.

 Where is PC Matic based?

-PC Matic is based in the USA.
+PC Matic, from development to customer support, is based in the USA.
 The company takes pride in its American roots, and the product was created entirely within the USA.
 Its research, development, and technical support are all fully US-based.

 PC Matic Products & Pricing